envico801/anki-owasp-top-10/README.md

 #### Chapter 1 - Overview

-Q:: What is the "Server-Side Request Forgery" category about?
+Q:: What is Server-Side Request Forgery (SSRF)?
-A:: ***A10:2021 - Server-Side Request Forgery**: Added from the Top 10 community survey, this category represents scenarios where security community members have identified the importance, even though it may not be widely illustrated in the data.
-It deals with the risk of server-side request forgery attacks.
+A:: An attack where an application is tricked into making unintended server-side requests.
+Example: An attacker manipulating a URL parameter to make an internal API call to delete user data.

+Q:: Why is SSRF considered a significant security risk?
+A:: It can bypass security controls and access sensitive internal resources.
+Example: An SSRF attack accessing AWS metadata to steal cloud credentials.

+Q:: How does cloud computing increase SSRF risks?
+A:: Cloud architectures often have complex internal networks vulnerable to SSRF.
+Example: An SSRF vulnerability allowing access to other customers' data in a multi-tenant cloud environment.

+Q:: Why are modern web apps prone to SSRF?
+A:: They often include features for fetching external URLs, which can be exploited.
+Example: A website preview feature that can be manipulated to access internal network resources.

+Q:: How can SSRF bypass network security measures?
+A:: By originating requests from within the trusted network perimeter.
+Example: An SSRF attack accessing an internal database server that's not exposed to the internet.

+Q:: What makes SSRF detection challenging?
+A:: The malicious requests often appear to come from legitimate internal sources.
+Example: An SSRF attack mimicking normal API calls between microservices.

+Q:: How can SSRF lead to data breaches?
+A:: By allowing attackers to access and exfiltrate sensitive internal data.
+Example: Using SSRF to retrieve and leak customer information from an internal database.

-Q:: What is SSRF, and when does it occur in web applications?
+Q:: What role does input validation play in preventing SSRF?
-A:: SSRF stands for Server-Side Request Forgery, and it occurs in web applications when they fetch a remote resource without properly validating the user-supplied URL.
-It allows attackers to manipulate the application into sending crafted requests to unexpected destinations.
+A:: Proper validation can prevent malicious URLs from being processed.
+Example: Whitelisting allowed domains for a URL fetching feature to prevent SSRF.

-Q:: What can make SSRF attacks particularly severe?
+Q:: How can SSRF impact containerized environments?
-A:: SSRF attacks can be particularly severe due to the growing adoption of cloud services and the increasing complexity of application architectures.
-These factors raise the potential impact of SSRF vulnerabilities.
+A:: It may allow access to the host system or other containers.
+Example: An SSRF vulnerability in a container allowing access to the Docker socket on the host.

-Q:: How can SSRF vulnerabilities occur in modern web applications?
+Q:: Why is SSRF particularly dangerous in microservices architectures?
-A:: SSRF vulnerabilities are increasingly common in modern web applications because fetching URLs has become a standard scenario.
-This convenience feature can inadvertently expose applications to SSRF risks.

-Q:: Why is it a concern that SSRF can bypass network access control mechanisms like firewalls and VPNs?
-A:: SSRF is a concern because it allows attackers to coerce the application into sending requests to unexpected destinations even when protected by firewalls, VPNs, or other network access control lists (ACLs).
+A:: It can allow attackers to move laterally between different services.
+Example: Using SSRF in one microservice to attack another internal service not exposed externally.

 #### Chapter 2 - How to Prevent?

-Q:: How can SSRF be reduced from a network layer?
-A:: SSRF can be reduced by segmenting remote resource access functionality in separate networks.

-Q:: What policies can be enforced to prevent SSRF?
-A:: "Deny by default" firewall policies or network access control rules can be enforced to block all but essential intranet traffic.

-Q:: What should be built around firewall rules based on applications to prevent SSRF?
-A:: An ownership and a lifecycle should be established for firewall rules based on applications.

-Q:: What is recommended for logging on firewalls to prevent SSRF?
-A:: It is recommended to log all accepted and blocked network flows on firewalls to prevent SSRF.

-Q:: What does SSRF stand for in the context of web application security?
-A:: Server-Side Request Forgery.

-Q:: Why should developers sanitize and validate all client-supplied input data to prevent SSRF?
-A:: To eliminate harmful, strange, or unexpected data which may lead to SSRF attack.

-Q:: In SSRF prevention, how does enforcing the URL schema, port, and destination with a positive allow list help?
-A:: It restricts the outbound HTTP traffic to trusted and known destinations, thereby reducing SSRF attack surface.

-Q:: Why is it important not to send raw responses to clients as part of SSRF prevention?
-A:: It prevents the exposure of potentially sensitive information obtained from the attack to the client.

-Q:: Why should HTTP redirections be disabled in preventing SSRF attacks?
-A:: To stop the application from being tricked into accessing untrusted or manipulated sites.

-Q:: What attack risks can you avoid by being aware of the URL consistency?
-A:: DNS rebinding attacks and TOCTOU (time of check, time of use) race conditions.

-Q:: Why is denial list or regular expression mitigation not advised in preventing SSRF attacks?
-A:: Because attackers have payload lists, tools, and masking techniques to bypass these security measures.

-Q:: Why is it important not to deploy other security-relevant services on front systems?
-A:: It's important not to deploy other security-relevant services on front systems to minimize the attack surface.
-By keeping front systems dedicated to their primary purpose, you reduce the risk of exposing additional attack vectors.

-Q:: How can you control local traffic on front systems to enhance security?
-A:: You can control local traffic on front systems by ensuring that requests to security-relevant services are restricted to the local system, for example, by using "localhost" as the destination address.

-Q:: What is the recommended security measure for frontends with dedicated and manageable user groups?
-A:: For frontends with dedicated and manageable user groups, it is recommended to use network encryption, such as VPNs, on independent systems.
-This is advised for scenarios where very high protection needs exist.
+Q:: How can network segmentation reduce SSRF risks?
+A:: By isolating remote resource access functionality in separate networks.
+Example: Placing web servers in a DMZ, separate from internal application servers.

+Q:: Why use "deny by default" firewall policies?
+A:: To block all but essential intranet traffic, reducing potential SSRF targets.
+Example: Only allowing specific ports and protocols needed for application functionality.

+Q:: Why establish ownership for firewall rules?
+A:: To ensure proper management and regular review of access controls.
+Example: Assigning each firewall rule to a specific team or application owner.

+Q:: How does logging network flows help prevent SSRF?
+A:: By providing visibility into potential SSRF attempts and anomalies.
+Example: Logging all blocked requests to internal resources from web servers.

+Q:: Why sanitize and validate all client-supplied input?
+A:: To prevent malicious data from being used in server-side requests.
+Example: Validating and encoding URL parameters before using them in API calls.

+Q:: How does a positive allow list help prevent SSRF?
+A:: By restricting outbound requests to only trusted and known destinations.
+Example: Only allowing API calls to whitelisted internal service endpoints.

+Q:: Why avoid sending raw responses to clients?
+A:: To prevent exposure of sensitive information obtained through SSRF.
+Example: Sanitizing error messages before sending them to the client.

+Q:: Why disable HTTP redirections for SSRF prevention?
+A:: To prevent the application from being tricked into accessing malicious sites.
+Example: Disabling automatic following of 3xx redirect responses in HTTP clients.

+Q:: How can URL consistency awareness prevent attacks?
+A:: By mitigating risks like DNS rebinding and TOCTOU race conditions.
+Example: Verifying that the resolved IP address matches the expected domain.

+Q:: Why are deny lists ineffective against SSRF?
+A:: Attackers have techniques to bypass these measures.
+Example: Using URL encoding to bypass a blacklist of prohibited characters.

+Q:: Why minimize services on front-end systems?
+A:: To reduce the attack surface exposed to potential SSRF attempts.
+Example: Keeping only the web server on the front-end, moving application logic to separate servers.

+Q:: How to secure local traffic on front-end systems?
+A:: By restricting requests to security-relevant services to the local system.
+Example: Configuring internal APIs to only accept requests from 'localhost'.

+Q:: When should you consider using VPNs for frontend access?
+A:: For scenarios with high protection needs and manageable user groups.
+Example: Using a VPN for admin access to a high-security financial application.

 #### Chapter 3 - Example Attack Scenarios